Respect for Human Rights and the Development of Diversity

 MCC is working to develop female managers, provide career development support for female employees, implement workstyle reforms and develop its workplace culture.
 We are also aiming to double the percentage of management positions (line manager or equivalent and above) held by women by 2021 from the 2017 level.
 MCC is implementing a range of initiatives to achieve these goals.

-To develop female managers, the general manager of the HR & Organization Development Department meets with women who are not in line management positions and their supervisors to hear their opinions and requests and better understand where they are in their careers.
+To develop female managers, we hold meetings with women who are not in line management positions and their supervisors to hear their opinions and requests and better understand where they are in their careers.
 Based on these meetings, we formulate and execute development measures.
 To provide career development support, we send employees to training programs organized by external organizations and offer training on various specific themes that is open to all.
 Through such initiatives, we are providing opportunities for employees to expand their perspectives and enhance their skills.

 In coordination with the new Mitsubishi Chemical Women’s Council (a company-wide project sponsored by the president and aimed at promoting the success of women), MCC is providing support to enable its female employees to achieve greater success as part of efforts to utilize its people’s capabilities in line with its basic policy on promoting diversity.
 At the same time, we are building a foundation to ensure that women and all employees can succeed in their own ways by providing accurate evaluations and increasing awareness of flexible workstyles.